Understanding Lab Numbers for

 Decoding Building Hygiene

 People’s health is not only dependent on their personal hygiene preferences, but also on the salubrious conditions of places occupied by them.
 A survey suggests that approximately 90% of our time is spent indoors.
 So it follows that we must make sure these indoor places, where we spend so much time, must be free from contamination.
 Environmental practitioners often collect samples from indoor sites to be sent in for a laboratory evaluation in order to assess prevailing contaminants which are prudent in impacting ambient environments and health.
-Protecting people against physical, psychological, medical risks and stresses, the findings of laboratory tests are amongst the most important elements while exploring causal factors linked with environmental sicknesses.
+Protecting people against physical, psychological, medical risks and stresses, the findings of laboratory tests are amongst the most important elements while exploring causal factors linked with environmental illnesses.
 Reading environmental laboratory reports and interpreting the findings requires additional information.
 Typical environmental laboratory results are provided with a “Cover letter”, “Analytical data”, “Glossary or narrative” on findings and “End of report”.

 The cover letter serves to contain details on laboratory results.
 In general, it includes information on the laboratory and their contact address.
 It is addressed to the customer or designee referencing the project details and sample location.
 The main purpose of this letter is to summarize the sample type, matrix and environmental tests performed for that specified project.
 It may also illustrate introductory details and other relevant information besides a helpful blurb that makes the report easy to understand.
 It is signed off by the approved signatory.
 The name, qualifications and job title or designation of the signatory is clearly mentioned along with their contact details.